 You might think if a tank can store water, it is capable of storing the chemical too but that’s not the case.
-While the water tank may be able to store a chemical for a certain amount of time, it is not designed specifically for the chemical leading to degrading the tank and causing leaks and other dangerous situations.
+While the water tank may be able to store a chemical for a certain amount of time, it is not designed specifically for the chemical leading to degrading the tank and causing leaks and also other dangerous situations.
 There are several kinds of products stored bringing along a range of commitments and responsibilities.
 For chemical storage tanks, loss on the tank or system failure can lead to human or environmental health hazards, liabilities, financial losses, and impact on the future viability of the business.

-Here Are Some Key Factors to Keep in Mind While Installing a Chemical Tank:-
+Factors to Keep in Mind While Installing a Chemical Tank:-

 - Safety, Health, and Environment Regulations